Independent Reviewing Officers (IRO)

 A child protection plan details what needs to happen to ensure the child stays safe.
 It is the responsibility of the Quality and Review Team to arrange and chair review child protection conferences to determine the progress of the plan and whether a plan is still appropriate.

-Foster Carer Reviews are meetings that review the approval of foster carers, which happens at least once a year.
-It is important that an independent review is undertaken to ensure that the welfare of children is promoted and they are being kept safe from harm.
+Foster Carer Reviews are meetings that review the approval of Foster Carers.
+These reviews happen at least once a year.
+It is important that these independent reviews are undertaken to ensure that the welfare of children is promoted and they are being kept safe from harm.

 Private Fostering Reviews are the review of arrangements of children under 16 staying with a family as a private fostering arrangement.